 Just remember, water conservation, like most earth-friendly practices, is one of those things where your example will mean everything.
 Be the leader of your household so that your child will learn your good habits and feel confident in their roles as caretakers of our planet.

-This article was originally published on May 24, 2019 and has been updated for timeliness.
+This article was originally published in May 2019 and has been updated for timeliness.